Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 - It uses five extra parts including a quad op-amp that will also need an additional decoupling capacitor but removes two parts.
 The two diodes replaced by a BAV170 dual common cathode diode.
 So it looks like 3 extra parts are required so; This option might just fit.

-- The two A/D inputs then taken from the virtual 0V and the Output.
+- The two A/D inputs are then taken from the virtual 0V and the Output.

 - U5 buffers at the output and would allow R8 to be increased to say 100M and C2 reduced to 220uF, this could reduce leakage.
 The resistor would be larger 0806 to 2512.